petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 ## Downloading Backups via the CLI Tool

-> Requires CLI tool version 3.12.0+, backup service version 5.9.0+, and Liferay service version 5.3.0+.
+{bdg-secondary}`Requires CLI tool version 3.12.0+, backup service version 5.9.0+, and Liferay service version 5.3.0+`

-You can use the [CLI tool](https://learn.liferay.com/w/liferay-cloud/reference/command-line-tool) to directly download backups, including both the database and document library volume.
+You can use the [CLI tool](https://learn.liferay.com/w/liferay-cloud/reference/command-line-tool) to download backups directly, including both the database and document library volume.

 Run this command using a specific backup's ID to download its database and document library simultaneously: